Photo by Jim Harris

 “That was a huge wake-up call for me,” Tremper says.
 “That thing really should have killed me.
 It changed my life and I went ‘whoa, I want to learn as much as I can about avalanches’.”

-Tremper made good on his word and studied avalanches at Montana State University.
-He earned a Master’s degree in Geology and Meteorology with a thesis topic on, you guessed it, avalanches.
-Tremper tested his newfound knowledge on the snow safety teams at Bridger Bowl and Big Sky ski resorts before moving into avalanche forecasting.
-He worked in Alaska and served out his career as the director of the Utah Avalanche Center for 29 years, retiring in 2015 to pursue more snow science on his own terms.
+Experiencing the power of that avalanche sparked Tremper’s lifelong interest in snow science and spawned his more than 30-year career in avalanche forecasting.
+He studied science of avalanches at Montana State University, where he earned a Master’s degree in Geology and Meteorology.
+Tremper then tested his knowledge on the snow safety teams at Bridger Bowl and Big Sky ski resorts before shifting into forecasting, first working for the Alaska Avalanche Center and filling the director’s chair at the Forest Service Utah Avalanche Center.
+He served as the director of the Utah Avalanche Center for 29 years, retiring in 2015 to pursue more avalanche forecasting and safety roles on his own terms.

 “I love avalanches,” Tremper says.
 “Avalanches will never let me go.”